zarr-developers/governance/CORE_DEV_GUIDE.md

 like forum posts and github issues instead of realtime chat options as they are easier for a global community to consume.

-We also have a private mailing list for core developers `napari-core-devs@googlegroups.com` which is sparingly used for discussions that are required to be private, such as voting on new core members.
+We also make use of private messages via the GitHub team (@zarr-developers/core-devs) sparingly for discussions that are required to be private, such as voting on new core members.

 ## Inviting New Core Members